jez/blog/_posts/2022-06-06-error-recovery-part-4.md

 end
 ```

-The rule for parsing an assignment with no error is looks like this, and produces an
+The rule for parsing an assignment with no error looks like this, and produces an `assign`
-`assign` node in the AST:
+node in the AST:

 <figure class="left-align-caption">
 ```{.yacc .numberLines}